chrisliu54/Hand-Keypoint-Estimation/README.md

     export CUDA_HOME=/usr/local/cuda${CUDA_HOME:+:${CUDA_HOME}}
     ```
     Note that this is **not required but recommended**.
-*  Create a directory (`mkdir data`) for label files in the root directory of the project,
+*  Create a directory (`mkdir data`) in the root directory of the project,
     and arrange the layout like this:
     ```
+    ├── cache
+    ├── images -> /data/Kwai
     └── labels
         ├── real
         │   ├── all_test_labels.txt